March across Samar: Marine operations on Samar

 On November 17, the shore column struck the enemy's trail and soon came upon a number of bamboo guns.
 One of these guns, emplaced to command the trail, had the fuse burning.
 Acting corporal Harry Glenn rushed forward and pulled out the fuse.
-The attack of the Marines was a complete surprise, and the enemy was routed.
-After driving the insurgents from their positions the Marines crossed the river and assaulted the cliff defenses.
-In order to reach the enemy's position, the Marines had to climb the cliffs, which rose sheer from the river to the height of about 200 feet and were honeycombed with caves, to which access was had by means of bamboo ladders, and also by narrow ledges with bamboo hand rails.
+The attack of the marines was a complete surprise, and the enemy was routed.
+After driving the insurgents from their positions the marines crossed the river and assaulted the cliff defenses.
+In order to reach the enemy's position, the marines had to climb the cliffs, which rose sheer from the river to the height of about 200 feet and were honeycombed with caves, to which access was had by means of bamboo ladders, and also by narrow ledges with bamboo hand rails.
 Tons of rocks were suspended in cages held in position by vine cables (known as bejuco), in readiness to be precipitated upon people and boats below.
-The guerrillas were unable to spring their trap, however, because of heavy covering fire provided by Medal of Honor recipient Gunnery Sergeant John H. Quick on the Colt machine gun.
-The Marines scaled the 200 foot cliffs and with their Krag–Jørgensen rifles and .45 Caliber pistols, drove the insurgents from their positions and destroyed their camps.
+The guerillas were unable to spring their trap, however, because of heavy covering fire provided by Medal of Honor recipient Gunnery Sergeant John H. Quick on the Colt machine gun.
+The Marines scaled the 200 foot cliffs and with their Krag-Jorgensen rifles and .45 Caliber pistols, drove the insurgents from their positions and destroyed their camps.
 Major Waller's detachment, coming up the river in boats, did not arrive in time for the attack, which fact probably saved it from disaster; instant destruction would have undoubtedly been the fate of the boats had they undertaken the ascent of the river before the shore column had dislodged the insurgents.

 Further pursuit of the enemy at this time was abandoned because the rations were exhausted and the men were in bad shape.
 The volcanic stone had cut the men's shoes to pieces, many of them were barefooted, and all had bad feet.
 The men had overcome incredible difficulties and dangers in their heroic march.
 The positions which they had destroyed must have taken several years to prepare.
 Reports from old prisoners said they had been there years working on the defenses.
 No white troops had ever penetrated to these positions, and they were held as a final rallying point.
 The insurrectos of Samar had spent years of labor on the defenses, and considered the cliff fortifications impregnable.
-No Marines were killed in the attack, which resulted in the deaths of around 30 insurgents and the capture of General Lukbán and his lieutenants.
-Two of the Marine officers involved in the action, Captains Porter and Bearss, would both later receive the Medal of Honor for their conduct.
+No Marines were killed in the attack, which resulted in the deaths of around thirty insurgents.
+Two of the Marine Officers involved in the action, Captains Porter and Bearss, would both later receive the Medal of Honor for their conduct.